Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Conclusion

 \section{Conclusion}

 In this work, we reproduced the consistently-seen experimental voltage-pressure dependence of DCMS with 2D-RZ PIC simulations.
 These simulations showed that as pressure increased the presheath voltage decreased dramatically and the sheath voltage increased slightly, resulting in a net monotonic decline in the total discharge voltage.
 We also ran a series of simulations in which we varied the electron reflection coefficient at the cathode while keeping the pressure constant to disentangle the effects of recapture and pressure.
 These simulations showed that as reflection increased, recapture decreased and the sheath width and sheath voltage decreased.
-The presheath, however, was completely unaffected by these changes that occurred in the sheath.
-Taken together, the pressure sweep and reflection sweep showed that the V-P dependence was dominated by the presheath, which was unaffected by variation in electron reflection and recapture at the cathode.
+The presheath, however, was unaffected by these changes that occurred in the sheath.
+Taken together, the pressure sweep and reflection sweep showed that the $V$-$p$ dependence was dominated by the presheath, which was unaffected by variation in electron reflection and recapture at the cathode.
 Until now, the leading explanation for voltage decreasing with increasing pressure has been based on the effect of recapture.
-Our PIC results indicate that recapture cannot account for the V-P dependence in this regime.
+Our PIC results indicate that recapture does not account for the $V$-$p$ dependence in this regime.
+Moreover, the simulations show that the discharge is sustained primarily by electron energization in the presheath.
+The independence of the presheath and bulk plasma to the electron reflection coefficient is a new finding that will improve the comparison of simulation and experimental results.